youssef4-75/windmill/README.md

 # windmill simulation

 source : [https://aalluri7.github.io/windmill/](https://aalluri7.github.io/windmill/)
+i made some changes on it locally, and then pushed it

 Click or tap on screen to create dots. click space button to stop or start the windmill rotation